The Evolution of KYC in Fintech: Balancing Compliance with Customer Experience

 1. Over-Reliance on Technology

-KYC automation is obviously important, but human intervention still matters An automated system that does not know the full context might reject legitimate applications because these same applicants also recently or concurrently changed their personal information.
-That goes to show that even with its power, technology cannot replace all human intelligence in tough cases these as checking for shell companies or examining corporate governance.
-The costs associated with hiring compliance people can be very high and fintechs need to manage this while staying operationally efficient.
+KYC automation is obviously important, but human intervention still matters.
+An automated system that does not know the full context might reject legitimate applications because these such applicants may have recently or concurrently changed their personal information.
+That goes to show that even with its power, technology cannot replace all human intelligence in tough cases such as checking for shell companies or examining corporate governance.
+The costs associated with hiring compliance people can be very high and fintechs need to manage this while maintaining operational efficiency.

 2. Customer Attrition in the Sales Funnel

 Because fintech is such a competitive space, onboarding needs to be flawless.
-But, tough KYC standards one of the hottest buzzwords in financial services and something generally touted as a major problem for achieving regulatory compliance- regularly muddle up with end-user demands for speedy process free from eradicating hassles.
-In 2021, around two thirds of consumers (68%) chose not to continue with their applications for financial services because the process was too long and they were asked for more personal information than necessary: survey by Signicat Enter user experience (UX) design: the art of getting customers to stick around, along with regulation.
-But balanced right a good UX can accomplish both, making customers feel secure without scaring them away.
+But, tough KYC standards, often touted as critical in financial services and something generally touted as a major problem for achieving regulatory compliance- regularly muddle up with end-user demands for speedy process free from unnecessary hassles.
+In 2021, around two thirds of consumers (68%) chose not to continue with their applications for financial services because the process was too long and they were asked for more personal information than necessary: survey by Signicat.
+Enter user experience (UX) design: the art of getting customers to stick around, along with regulation.
+But when balanced correctly, a good UX can accomplish both, making customers feel secure without scaring them away.

 3. The Hidden Costs of Compliance